-The season could not have started better:
+The season could not have started any better:

-Reliability seems to be quite good already.
+Reliability seems to be already quite good.

-And the McLarens?
+What about the McLarens?

 "They are always very strong.
 Let’s not be fooled by that small gap.
-We were driving in slow but so were they.
+We were driving slowly but so were they.
 We were all afraid of breaking something.
-There are other cars which made big steps forward but all in all, they also some difficulties in this race.
+There are other cars which made big steps forward but all in all, they also had some difficulties in this race.
 They will make up for it.
 On the other hand, I am pleased that there are a lot of young drivers who did well.
 This will be useful for Formula 1.
 There will be more fights".

 What more could you have done to avoid those incidents?